seanpmaxwell/jet-validators/README.md

 - isNullableKeyOfArray
 - isNullishKeyOfArray

 Checks if the argument is a key of the object.
-Note that this will not work for symbols.
+Note that this will not work for symbols:
 ```typescript
   const someObject = {
     foo: 'bar',